OCA/e-commerce/website_sale_stock_list_preview/readme/USAGE.rst

 To use this module, you need to:

-* Edit some products on the option Availability of e-commerce
+* Edit the 'Availability' option under 'eCommerce' tab in your selected product.
-* Go to the shop on the website and active Add to Cart view on Customize menu.
+* Go to the website's shop and activate the 'Add to Cart' view under 'Customize' menu.

-* You can see on your products the results of the options that you had choose.
+You can see, on your products, the options you have chosen.